An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 \subsubsection{Similarity Search}

-The process for generating dynamic prompts mainly encompasses two phases.
-Initially, a disease classifier is employed to extract the disease categories appearing in the input radiology report.
-Subsequently, relying on these categories, a similarity search is conducted on the report corpus to obtain examples similar to the input radiology report.
+Initially, a disease classifier is employed to extract the disease categories appearing in the input radiology report. {Subsequently, relying on these categories, a similarity calculation is conducted on the report corpus to obtain examples similar to the input radiology report.}

-Corpus search methods typically involve two approaches: text-based~\cite{yang2021measuring,karthiga2022similarity} and feature-based~\cite{helmers2019automating,qurashi2020document}.
-Text-based methods can be time-consuming and significantly increase search time, particularly with large corpora.
-Feature-based methods require feature extraction and storage of each sample, making it more space-demanding.
-In this study, we utilize diagnostic report labels for similarity search, requiring only prior identification and local label storage of the report sample.
-This approach substantially reduces time and space costs.
-Moreover, using tag values to calculate the similarity enables the identification of samples with similar diseases, which provides domain-specific and even sample-specific knowledge that can be leveraged by ChatGPT's contextual processing capabilities.